bvandewe/cml-cloud-manager/deployment/docker-compose/VERIFICATION.md

 **All tasks completed successfully:**

 - ✅ Observability stack fully enabled and configured
-- ✅ All naming standardized to `cml-cloud-manager`
+- ✅ All naming standardized to `lablet-cloud-manager`
 - ✅ No references to `pyneuro`, `mario-pizzeria`, or `neuroglia` defaults
 - ✅ Configuration consistency verified across all files
 - ✅ Documentation updated